CarX Street – PlayStation, Xbox, & Switch Release Dates

 There’s also an impressive lineup of vehicles inspired by real-world classics and modern performance cars, including JDM-“style” legends, such as the “Hakosuka” Skyline, Nissan S15, and Lexus LFA, alongside recent additions like the Toyota GR86.

-While the PC version needs a decent gaming setup and may require upgrades to enjoy its full potential, console gamers get the convenience of knowing the game will be tailored to the exact specs of their Xbox, PlayStation, or Switch console.
+While the PC version requires a decent gaming setup and may require upgrades to enjoy its full potential, console gamers benefit from the convenience of knowing the game will be tailored to the exact specifications of their Xbox, PlayStation, or Switch console.

 Despite being an older game, CarX Drift Racing Online is $29.99/£24.99 on Xbox, $29.99/£18.99 on PlayStation, and $29.90/£21.99 on the Nintendo Store at the time of writing.

 A positive aspect of waiting for the console release is that the initial PC reviews reveal mixed feedback and numerous bugs, given the major overhaul from the Mobile version.
-However, the development team is working hard to iron out these issues and has already begun rolling out updates.
+However, the development team is working hard to resolve these issues and has already rolled out several updates.

-Hopefully, they’ll have all (or at least most) of the issues resolved by the time CarX Street hits consoles.
+Hopefully, they’ll have all (or at least most) of the issues resolved by the time CarX Street hits consoles, providing a more refined experience straight out of the box.

 Other Games To Play In The Meantime

-While awaiting CarX Street’s console debut, drifting fans have several options.
+While awaiting the console debut of CarX Street, drifting fans have several other options.

 CarX Drift Racing Online is the most similar experience for PlayStation 4, Xbox, and Nintendo Switch owners.
 This offers the signature CarX physics and drifting mechanics that fans have come to love, along with cross-platform multiplayer support.

-For Xbox gamers seeking an open-world street drifting experience, Forza Horizon 5 provides a vast, diverse Mexican landscape.
+For Xbox gamers seeking an open-world street drifting experience, Forza Horizon 5 offers a vast and diverse Mexican landscape.
 If Mexico doesn’t sound too tempting, many fans prefer the previous Forza Horizon 4 game, set in the UK.
-However, if the rumors are true, it looks like we might get to see Forza Horizon 6 announced shortly.
+However, if the rumors are true, it appears that we might get to see Forza Horizon 6 announced soon.

 If you have a lower-spec laptop or Chromebook, you can also enjoy Drift Hunters MAX, a Drifted-exclusive game that’s completely free to play in your browser.
-This title offers plenty of awesome drifting action completely free without needing high-end hardware.
+This free online drifting game offers plenty of awesome drifting action, completely free, without requiring high-end hardware.

-Lastly, mobile gamers can consider playing CarX Street on their smartphones until the console launch rolls around.
+Lastly, mobile gamers can consider playing CarX Street on their smartphones until the console version is released.
 While it may not have all the features of its PC and console counterparts, it provides a glimpse into the game’s core mechanics and open-world experience.